Simple strategies to reduce waste and keep your recycling bin contamination-free.

 | Glass Bottles & Jars | Remove lids; rinse out residue. |

-If you are unsure about your local pickup schedule or need to set up new service, checking your local waste management services is a great first step.
+Curbside recycling programs are expressly designed to process household volumes of these core items.
+If you are unsure about your local pickup schedule or need to set up new service, checking your local waste management services is an excellent first step to guarantee you are following municipal guidelines.

 The “No-Go” List: Common Contamination Culprits